Teach students to write historical fiction: Review of Family Fiction

 Did you know historical fiction is growing on your family tree?
 Wouldn’t it be fun to imagine what life was like for some of those interesting, often quirky relatives?

-Family Fiction, a reusable workbook from BrimWood Press, teaches students 10 and older how to make discoveries about their ancestors, embellish facts with relevant fictional details, and write stories that are sure to become treasured family heirlooms.
+Family Fiction, a reusable workbook from BrimWood Press, will teach students to write historical fiction based on their own family heritage.
+Kids 10 and older learn how to make discoveries about their ancestors, embellish facts (no matter how sketchy) with relevant fictional details, and write stories that are sure to become treasured family heirlooms.

 Either way, author Jennifer Johnson Garrity provides your children with all the tools they need to craft a realistic, historically accurate story based closely (or loosely, as the case may be!) on your personal family tree.